Azure/ARO-RP/docs/prepare-a-shared-rp-development-environment.md

 ```
 cat <my-acr-cred-file>.json | base64 -w0
 ```
-1. Add the secret to the Libary variable group that is connected to the aro-e2e-global keyvault
+1. Add the secret to the Libary variable group that is connected to the global keyvault

 ## PR E2E Only - Add keyvault permissions to aro-v4-e2e-devops-spn
 - assign 'Keyvault Secrets User' to aro-v4-e2e-devops-spn